As Huawei CFO faces charges, company bookends 2018 with controversy

 In hindsight, the announcement seemed unlikely.
 AT&T planned to send a small team to CES -- not usual for a phone launch -- and had stayed mum about the rumors leading up the show.

-When Richard Yu, CEO of Huawei's consumer business, went on stage in Las Vegas during a CES keynote, he talked about the Mate 10 Pro and acknowledged that not having a US carrier was a blow.
+When Richard Yu, CEO of Huawei's consumer business, went on stage in Las Vegas during a CES keynote speech, he talked about the Mate 10 Pro and acknowledged that not having a US carrier was a blow.

 Even now, it's unclear just how much a threat Huawei's smartphones pose.
 But given the raft of countries and carriers moving against the company, it's certainly a red flag.